 - As a group, meet at least once a month during the academic year or during the competitive season, for those groups that compete.

 - Have at least two (2) officers complete the online "Student Organization Officer Training" on Learn@UW-Superior.

 - Meet all required deadlines and keep up-to-date contact information on record with Student Involvement.

 - Comply with UW-Superior policies and procedures and the Student Code of Conduct.

-Sports Clubs may have additional requirements to address risk management policies.
+Sports Clubs may have additional requirements to address risk management.

-The Internal/External Affairs Committee and the Student Government Association reserve the right to make final determination, consistent with university policy and Wisconsin law, on all requests for recognition.
+The Student Judicial Committee and the Student Government Association reserve the right to make final determination, consistent with university policy and Wisconsin law, on all requests for recognition.